ychekirine/Treasure-Map/README.md

 1. Clone this repository to your local machine
 2. Option 1 : Excute with IDE
-   2.1.
-Open the project with your preferred IDE.
+   i.
+Open the project with your preferred IDE. ii.
-   2.2.
 Execute the Main Class located at src/main/java/youcef/treasureProject/Main.java
-3. Option 2: mvn command line
+4. Option 2: mvn command line
-   3.1.
+   i.
 Get to the project root
-   3.2.
-Execute the command "mvn clean install"
+   ii.
+Execute the command "mvn clean install" iii.
-   3.3.
 Execute the command "mvn exec:java"

 ## How to test the application with your own data: